Looking for a unique pumpkin activity for preschool? Try this Marble Painting Easy Preschool Pumpkin Craft!

 For apple picking fun, there’s a Color Sorting Apple Tree Activity here.

 You can find a Marble Painting Apple Craft here.
+There’s also a fun Mummy Marble Paint Craft idea here as well.

 If your kids love sensory bins, check out this fall sensory play idea.